Origins of the Qin

 32. Traditional qin length

-As can be seen from the footnote to the picture at top, the length of the longest pre-Han "qin" is still about 25% shorter than the shortest surviving qins in modern form (the form they have had at least since the 7th c.
+As can be seen from the footnote to the picture at top, the length of the longest pre-Han "qin" is still about 25% shorter than the shortest surviving qins in classical form (the form they have had at least since the 7th c.
 CE).

 Chinese tradition (see, e.g., Taiyin Daquanji, Folio 1) says the length of the qin should be 三尺六寸六分 3 chi, 6 cun, 6 fen, i.e., 3.66 chi, representing the 366 (or so) days of the year.
 Most qin are between 120 - 125 cm (47 - 49").
 For 120.8 cm to equal 3.66 chi requires a chi 33 cm in length to have a length of about 33 cm (about 13").
 Modern chi approach that length but historical records generally generally suggest the earlier the date the shorter the chi, starting with 16.95 cm during the Shang dynasty (see online chart).
 This, of course, might be considered as evidence that the qin was originally much shorter than it is at present.